usarscotus/legal-directory/frcmp/rule_40.md

 (i) failing to appear as required by the terms of that person's release under 18 U.S.C. §§3141 –3156 or by a subpoena; or

-(ii) violating conditions of release set in another district.
+&nbsp;&nbsp;(ii) violating conditions of release set in another district.

 (b) Proceedings.
 The judge must proceed under Rule 5(c)(3) as applicable.